ouya/docs/setup.md

 ##### Preliminary Instructions

 To fully complete the setup, you will need:
-* an Ouya
+* an OUYA
 * a computer running Mac OS X or Windows
 * a Micro USB to USB cable

-Before continuing, make sure your Ouya is powered and **not connected to your computer**.
+Before continuing, make sure your OUYA is powered and **not connected to your computer**.

+##### Known Issues

+* Unity Game Engine requires Android SDK r21.
+There is [incompatibility bug](http://forum.unity3d.com/threads/176737-unknown-error-when-building-simple-scene) with using r22.

 ##### Mac OS X